East West Rail is being delivered in three Connection Stages

 When the East West Railway Company was created in 2018, we were given some specific challenges by the Secretary of State for Transport:

-- Look at the work already underway between Oxford and Bedford, to see if there was a way to improve the way it was delivered.
+- Look at the work already underway from Oxford to Bedford, to see if there was a way to improve the way it was delivered.

 - Develop the part of the project from Bedford to Cambridge

-- Properly integrate these sections of the project to get the best results for all communities right the way from Oxford to Cambridge.
+- Properly integrate these sections of the project to get the best results for all communities right the way along the Oxford to Cambridge route.

 To make sure we’re minimising disruption to local communities, spending taxpayer money in the best way, and delivering reliable services, we carried out a detailed review of all the plans and assumptions already in place across the whole project.